DmitriiK/real_estate_agent/README.md

  - payment agent for some reason provide data as json, not tabular, at least under Gemini
  ## Thoughts about further development
- - Add RAG semanitic search using vector fields in Postgres --Teach it to use IDs columns to filter out data, not names only as it is now.
+ - Add RAG semanitic search using vector fields in Postgres
+ - Teach it to use IDs columns to filter out data, not names only as it is now.
  - Persist user data between sessions
  - Leverage geo data to search by distnanse to sea or whatever
  - Integrate to Telegram agent